Main cyCombine workflow (Python port)

 print('modular layers:', list(modular.layers.keys()))

 Earth Mover’s Distance (EMD, also called Wasserstein-1) quantifies the distance between the marker-intensity distributions of two batches within the same cell cluster.
-A good correction should make these distributions nearly identical while preserving per-cluster biology.
+After correction, these within-cluster batch distributions are expected to be closer.
+Inspect marker biology and cluster composition separately when interpreting the metric.

-compute_emd returns a tidy DataFrame with one row per (cluster, marker, batch-pair); evaluate_emd joins uncorrected and corrected tables and reports percent reduction.
+The correction reports above record cluster-level status.
+The metrics below address a separate question: how much did the batch-pair EMD change after correction? compute_emd returns one row per (cluster, marker, batch-pair), and evaluate_emd joins uncorrected and corrected tables and reports percent reduction.

 emd_before = pc.compute_emd(